Grenade (song): Development and synopsis

 Nabil Elderkin directed the music video for the song, which was shot in Los Angeles.
 In a behind-the-scenes video, Mars explained, "The concept of the video is my struggle, to tell this girl I'd do anything for her, so I'm going as far as dragging a piano to get to her just so I can sing my heart out."
 Mars, sarcastically, replied to rumors related to the use of special effects: "A lot of people think this is a camera trick, but that is a heavy piano.
 Luckily, I’ve been doing about, you know, 800 to 967 push-ups every day, so it's not a big deal, I can handle it."
-Regardless, this achievement, Mars was cautious: "The actions in this video serve as a metaphor, and should not be taken literally.
+Regardless of this achievement, Mars was cautious: "The actions in this video serve as a metaphor, and should not be taken literally.
 I am aware of the power of visual media, and I encourage everyone who watches this video to understand that it is an artistic interpretation of the song, and not something to imitate".

 The music video was released on November 19, 2010 on MTV and MTV.com. and it involves Mars's efforts to sing to a woman he loves after dragging an upright piano with a rope tied to it through Los Angeles.
 Scenes also feature the singer singing in a dark bedroom, looking out of a rainy window.
 He wears a suit and encounters a gang and a pit bull along the way.
 When he reaches the woman's house and finds out she is with another man, he drags himself and the piano in front of a train to attempt suicide.
 As the train approaches Bruno at full speed, the screen cuts to black, and the video ends.